Trevor-/sign-zxp/README.md

 * Code coverage is low because the ZXPSignCmd cannot run in the Travis-CI environment.
 I imagine this is due to an OS compatiblity issue.
 If you would like to run see more complete code coverage, pull the repo and execute "npm run test".

-* As of v2.0.0, zxp_sign uses the latest version as defined by the [zxp-provider API](https://github.com/codearoni/zxp-provider).
+* As of v2.0.0, sign-zxp uses the latest version as defined by the [zxp-provider API](https://github.com/codearoni/zxp-provider).